openaps/AndroidAPSdocs/docs/EN/Configuration/Config-Builder.md

 ![AAPS widget](../images/ConfBuild_Widget.png)

 ### NS Client
-Setup sync of your AndroidAPS data with Nightscout
+Setup sync of your AndroidAPS data with Nightscout.

 If <b>Log app start to NS</b> is activated each AndroidAPS will be visible in Nightscout.
 Might be useful to detect problems with the app (i.e. battery optimisation not disabled for AAPS) but can flood the Nightscout graph with entries.

 #### Alarm options